GSA/automate.fedramp.gov/content/documentation/general-concepts/oscal-citations-and-attachments.md

 IMPORTANT: As of 1.0.0, NIST includes many aspects of OSCAL previously only possible with conformity tags.
-For citations and attachments, FedRAMP now uses a combination of the resource "type" property, and link statements from relevant portions of the OSCAL content.
+For citations and attachments, FedRAMP now uses a combination of the resource "type" property and link statements from relevant portions of the OSCAL content.

 The following represents an example linking a policy directly to the